 Finally, based on the same events, the plaintiffs brought an ordinary action for damages of tort.
-The amount is ThUS\$ 1.319.
+The amount is ThCh\$ 1,319,000.

-The cases were ruled in Copec's favor in the first instance.
-Subsequently, the Appeal Court partially upheld one of the demands and ordered Copec to pay ThUS\$40.
+Both cases ruled in Copec's favor in the first instance.
+Subsequently, the Appeal Court partially upheld one of the demands and ordered Copec to pay ThCh\$ 40,000.
 As a result, Copec appealed to the Supreme Court.